charles-001/dolphie/README.md

   --graph-marker        What marker to use for graphs (available options: https://tinyurl.com/dolphie-markers) [default: braille]
   --pypi-repository     What PyPi repository to use when checking for a new version.
 If not specified, it will use Dolphie's PyPi repository
   --hostgroup           This is used for creating tabs and connecting to them for hosts you specify in Dolphie's config file under a hostgroup section.
 As an example, you'll have a section called [cluster1] then below it you will list each host on a new line in the format key=host (keys have no meaning).
 Hosts support optional port (default is whatever port parameter is) in the format host:port.
 You can also name the tabs by suffixing ~tab_name to the host (i.e. 1=host~tab_name)
+  --replay-file         Specify the full path of sqlite database file to replay data from --replay-dir          Directory of the sqlite database file to save replay data to for later playback.
+Note, this will enable replays and can use up a lot of disk space
+  --replay-retention-hours
+                        Number of hours to keep replay data [default: 48] --daemon              Starts Dolphie in daemon mode so replays are readily available.
+This will not show the TUI and should be put into the background with whatever solution you decide to use
-  --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --debug-options       Display options that are set and what they're set by (command-line, dolphie config, etc) then exit -V, --version         Display version and exit
+  --debug-daemon        Enables debug mode for daemon mode.
+This will show additional information in the logs --daemon-log-file     Full path of the log file for daemon mode --show-trxs-only      (MySQL only) Start with only showing threads that have an active transaction --additional-columns  Start with additional columns in Processlist panel --debug-options       Display options that are set and what they're set by (command-line, dolphie config, etc) then exit.
+WARNING: This will show passwords and other sensitive information in plain text
+  -V, --version         Display version and exit

+Order of precedence for methods that pass options to Dolphie:
+	1. Command-line
+	2. Environment variables
+	3. Dolphie's config (set by --config-file)
+	4. ~/.mylogin.cnf (mysql_config_editor)
+	5. ~/.my.cnf (set by --mycnf-file)

-MySQL/MariaDB my.cnf file supports these options under [client] section:
+MySQL my.cnf file supports these options under [client] section:
 	host
 	user
 	password